 Although I have lived and worked in Bedfordshire, Surrey & Kent I am currently living in Lincolnshire where The Wolds

-& the undulating Lincolnshire countryside is inspiring watercolours that can be seen in the GALLERY
+& the undulating Lincolnshire countryside has inspired watercolours that can be seen in the GALLERY

 I tend to use a somewhat restricted colour palette & work predominantly on rough watercolour paper.
 I am often more interested in the atmosphere of a place than the precise detail & particularly enjoy laying dark toned washes.
 Nowadays I find great satisfaction in mixing colours that don't just relate to the desired colour but also accommodate the technical properties of the selected pigments.